 While in personal care support, a disability support worker provides daily personal care such as general hygiene, dressing or support.

-The disability support worker helps in making support people with physical disabilities, acquired brain injuries, mental health needs, learning disabilities, and autism.
+The disability support worker helps in making support for people with physical disabilities, acquired brain injuries, mental health needs, learning disabilities, and autism.

 Disability support workers hold the skills to enable people to conquer their fears and challenges whilst boosting confidence.
 Becoming a disability support worker is one’s choice.